-As health care providers, we at Willamette Dental Group put the safety and well-being of our patients and our teams first.
+As health care providers, we at Willamette Dental put the safety and well-being of our patients and our teams first.
 The following information is intended to answer frequently asked questions related to COVID-19 and your dental appointment.
 For additional resources, use the Help Center.

 How soon can I get a routine, non-urgent appointment?

 Our goal is to get you the soonest appointment available.
 Wait times vary based on your provider choice and dental practice location.
 We try our best to accommodate your lifestyle needs.
 Hours for all offices and our Appointment Center are currently 7:00am – 5:30pm Monday through Friday and 7:00am – 1:00pm Saturdays (appointments are offered on rotating Saturdays).
 To schedule an appointment, please call 1-855-433-6825, Option 1.

 What safety precautions can I expect at my dental appointment?

 - If you are experiencing any flu-like symptoms or if you have traveled outside of the U.S. in the past 14 days, please reschedule your appointment by calling 1-855-433-6825, Option 1.

 - At this time, we only permit one person per appointment inside our office locations.
 If the appointment is for a minor, someone who requires assistance, or a patient on an oral sedative, one additional adult may accompany them.

 - All patients are asked to practice social distancing and use hand sanitizer before you go back for your appointment.